Useful Information for applicants

 What happens at the admissions interview?

-What happens after interview?
+What happens after my admissions interview?

-We will email your conditional offer to you within four weeks of your interview.
-It is important that you check your emails regularly and notify us of any email address change.
+All information will be emailed to you.
+It is important that you check your emails regularly and notify us of any email address changes.